fterdal/ttp-summer-2025/assignments/06-APIRequests.md

 - [ ] Fetch a list of results from the [GIPHY API](https://developers.giphy.com/docs/#technical-documentation)
 - [ ] Allow the user to sort and filter based on as many parameters you'd like

+This assignment has a starting point repo, which can be found [HERE](https://github.com/fterdal/React-APIRequests).
+You know the drill by now.

 ## Requirements

 - When App mounts, load trending gifs